-Impeachment Inquiry Update: What Last Week Revealed About The Ukraine Affair
+Impeachment Inquiry Update: What The Past Week Revealed About The Ukraine Affair

-President Trump deputized lawyer Rudy Giuliani to run a shadow foreign policy for Ukraine outside the State Department, witnesses told Congress last week — and the White House said people should "get over it."
+President Trump deputized lawyer Rudy Giuliani to run a shadow foreign policy for Ukraine outside the State Department, witnesses told Congress this past week — and the White House said people should "get over it."

 It's been a busy week.
 Here's what you need to know about the latest in the Ukraine affair and the impeachment investigation.